samtimberlan/Blog-Posts/How to upload to AWS S3 bucket using .Net core.md

 1. Create and setup project
 2. Add a service
-3. Creating a bucket
+3. Create a bucket
 4. Add security checks
-5. Uploading a file
+5. Upload a file
-6. Retrieving the URL for uploaded content
+6. Retrieve public URL for uploaded content
 7. Inject dependencies into startup file
 8. Add service to controller

 Using an IDE of choice, create a new web project.
 It could be an API or a web app.
 For this demo, we will be creating an API using .Net 5.0.

 ## Create the API project
- Using Visual Studio, or any IDE of your choice, create an API project.
+ Using Visual Studio or any IDE of your choice, create an API project.
 Choose .Net 5.0 as the target.
 Install the following nuget packages: `AWSSDK.S3` and `AWSSDK.Extensions.NETCore.Setup`

  ## Add a service
  Create a folder or class library project (depending on your preference) named Services; this will store our AWS service which will be called by the API controller.

- ##	Creating a bucket
+ ##	Create a bucket
  To create a bucket, we will need to [connect to our AWS account with valid credential](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-netcore.html) using the nuget package AWSSDK.Extensions.NETCore.Setup.
 The nuget package “AWSSDK.S3” provides helpful classes for interacting with our upstream bucket.
 These classes will enable us perform actions such as creating and updating a bucket.
 Now, let us create a method that will create a bucket with a specified bucket name.
 This method will check if the bucket exists and create it if it doesn’t.
 Using `AmazonS3Client`, the bucket will be created using a `PutBucketRequest` object, containing the bucket information.

  ```